Meaningful Progress

 The Journey

-Life is a game of making choices (and sticking to them) or trying to influence the choices of others.
+Life is a game of making the best possible decisions and trying to influence others to follow.

 From the cradle to the grave, what are the common challenges to navigate on the path to living a fulfilling life?

-- Start with a clear outcome: Begin by defining and clarifying your desired outcome using an Outcome Map.
+- Start with a clear expectations: Begin by defining and clarifying your expected outcomes using an Outcome Map.
 This helps align the team and stakeholders on the goal and contributing factors.

 - Use balanced metrics: Employ a set of balanced metrics to measure both velocity and quality aspects of performance.